 Whether you are separating from a spouse or have a paternity action, the children often get caught in the middle.
-It can be difficult for parents to think about not spending all their time with their child, but the fact remains that if parents are no longer together, this is impossible.
+It can be difficult for parents to think about not spending all their time with their child, but the fact remains that, if parents are no longer together, this is impossible.
+A Carlsbad child custody lawyer from Erica Bloom Law can help create a custody arrangement for you and your children.

 Children deserve to spend time with each of their parents, and child custody orders are designed to ensure that happens on a safe level for everyone involved.